mbmcgarry/cyclus.github.com/source/user/input_specs/control.rst

     - ``lazy``: decay is only computed whenever archetypes/agents "look" at a composition.

+  * seed (optional, once) - integer seed for the random number generator (RNG).
+    No random behavior is built into Cycamore by default, this is provided as support for custom archetypes requiring non-deterministic behavior
+    - ``>0``: uses the specified value
+    - ``0``: uses current time as the seed to provide unique simulations

   * solver (optional, once) - configure the DRE solver.

     - choose one of: